sidi-namou/TFTP-Server/README.md

 # TFTP-Server
 A simple TFTP Server

-This Project implements a simple TFTP server that respond to Get request from windows client server.
+This Project implements a simple TFTP server that respond to Get request from windows client TFTP.

 This project was suggested in a lab by our school.